danieljwilson/resources/docs/index.md

 Supplementary Reading
 J. P. Simmons et al. (2011) False-Positive Psychology: Undisclosed Flexibility in Data Collection and Analysis Allows Presenting Anything as Significant.
 Psychological Science 22:1359–1366

+***

 ### [](#header-3)Week 10.
 The ethics of calling bullshit.
 Where is the line between deserved criticism and targeted harassment?
 Is it, as one prominent scholar argued, “methodological terrorism” to call bullshit on a colleague's analysis?
 What if you use social media instead of a peer-reviewed journal to do so?
 How about calling bullshit on a whole field that you know almost nothing about?
 Pubpeer.
 Principles for the ethical calling of bullshit.
 The Dunning-Kruger effect.
 Differences between being a hard-minded skeptic and being a domineering jerk.

-Alan Sokal (1996) A physicist experiments with cultural studies.
+* Alan Sokal (1996) A physicist experiments with cultural studies.
 Lingua Franca 6:62-64.
-Jennifer Ruark (2017) Anatomy of a hoax.
-Chronicle of Higher Education Robert Service (2014) Nano-Imaging Feud Sets Online Sites Sizzling.
+* Jennifer Ruark (2017) Anatomy of a hoax.
+Chronicle of Higher Education
+* Robert Service (2014) Nano-Imaging Feud Sets Online Sites Sizzling.
 Science343:358.
-Susan Fiske (2016) Mob Rule or Wisdom of Crowds?
+* Susan Fiske (2016) Mob Rule or Wisdom of Crowds?
 APS Observerpreliminary draft.
 Also read commentaries [1] and [2].
-Michael Blatt (2016) Vigilante Science.
+* Michael Blatt (2016) Vigilante Science.
 Plant Physiology 169:907-909.

+***

 ### [](#header-3)Week 11.
 Fake news.
 Fifteen years ago, nascent social media platforms offered the promise of a more democratic press through decentralized broadcasting and a decoupling of publishing from advertising revenue.
 Instead, we get sectarian echo chambers and, lately, a serious assault on the very notion of fact.
 Not only did fake news play a substantive role in the November 2016 US elections, but recently a fake news story actually provoked nuclear threats issued by twitter.

-Before 'Fake News' Came False Prophecy The Atlantic Monthly Dec.
-27, 2016 Factcheck.org: How to spot fake news
+* Before 'Fake News' Came False Prophecy The Atlantic Monthly Dec.
+27, 2016
+* Factcheck.org: How to spot fake news
-Adrian Chen (2016) The Agency.
-New York Times Magazine Inside a fake news sausage-factory: 'It's all about income' New York Times Nov.
-25, 2016Donath, Judith (2016) Why fake news stories thrive online.
+* Adrian Chen (2016) The Agency.
+New York Times Magazine
+* Inside a fake news sausage-factory: 'It's all about income' New York Times Nov.
+25, 2016
+* Donath, Judith (2016) Why fake news stories thrive online.
 CNN Opinion.
-Brian Feldman (2017) Google's dangerous identity crisis.
+* Brian Feldman (2017) Google's dangerous identity crisis.
 New York Magazine

+***

 ### [](#header-3)Week 12.
 Refuting misinformation.
 Refuting misinformation requires different approaches for different audiences.
 What works for a quantitatively-skilled professional scientist won't always convince your casually racist uncle on facebook, and vice versa.

-John Cook and Stephan Lewandowsky (2012) The Debunking Handbook.
+* John Cook and Stephan Lewandowsky (2012) The Debunking Handbook.
-Craig Bennett et al. (2009) Neural correlates of interspecies perspective taking in the post-mortem Atlantic Salmon: An argument for multiple comparisons correction
+* Craig Bennett et al. (2009) Neural correlates of interspecies perspective taking in the post-mortem Atlantic Salmon: An argument for multiple comparisons correction

-Case study: Gender gap in 100 m times
+* Case study: Gender gap in 100 m times